 Susan D. Anderson is the history curator and program manager at the California African American Museum (CAAM).
 Prior to joining CAAM, she worked as a director of public programs at the California Historical Society.
 Anderson was also interim Chief Curator at the African American Museum & Library in Oakland, and former Curator for the UCLA Library Special Collections.
 Anderson is the founder and principal of Memory House, where she provided curatorial and history consulting services to clients such as the City of Berkeley, National Park Service, Golden Gate Recreation Area, Richmond Museum of History, and Mazisi Kunene Museum in Durban, South Africa.

-Charlotta Amanda Spears Bass born on Little Compton, Rhode Island
+Charlotta Amanda Spears Bass was born in Rhode Island

 IN HISTORY 1895